Rana44000/HFparser/README.md

 Code to find and output large hyperfine values from OUTCAR file.

 # Features
+- find all HF values and averages for a user defined atom ( -md and atom number
+- print out dipolar matrix values and large isotropic hyperfine values using -matrix and True as well as default HFvalues
+- print out isotropic hyperfine values if user chooses into HFisoAll.txt and HFisoLarge.txt using -iso and True

 The OUTCAR file is from running the VASP program.